Top 10 Quit Tips

 - Consider Stop Smoking Medications

 Stop smoking aids, like nicotine replacement therapy products and quit medications can double or even triple a person’s success rate.
-Talk to your physician, pharmacist or Smokers’ Helpline Quit Specialist to see whether this is an option for you.
-Some people have also achieved success with alternative therapies, such as hypnosis.
+Talk to your health care provider, pharmacist or our Quit-Smoking Specialist to see what options are available to you.

 - Change Your Daily Routine